NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 }
 ```

-#### Example
+#### Example: Number of Cases Without Diagnosis

-GraphQL query for the number of cases in 'TCGA-LUAD' without Diagnosis information
+GraphQL query for the number of cases in 'TCGA-LUAD' without Diagnosis information:

 ```bare_GraphQL
 {